BUUF Sundays Archive

 September 26, 9 am & 11 am

-"What Motivates a Truly Religious Person?"
+"What Motivates Us?"
 Rev. Elizabeth Greene

 If you look deep inside, looking at your heart honestly, what do you find motivates you?
 Elizabeth will reflect (honestly!) on this big question.
 Cathy Sherman, service coordinator